jancipar/US-China-relations/README.md

     tokenizer = BertTokenizer.from_pretrained(model_name)
     model = BertForSequenceClassification.from_pretrained(model_name)

 The sentiment analysis has been done using Bert.
-Its interest for this analysis is on the fact that it shows the positive, negative or neutral connotations attached to the U.S.A-China relations by article.
+Its interest for this analysis is on the fact that it shows the positive, negative or neutral connotations attached to the U.S.-China relations by article.
 As such, it might help in the understanding of general trends and evolutions through the different presidential terms.

 > [The code used to do the sentiment analysis can be found in the document _Sentiment analysis_Bert.ipynb_](https://github.com/jancipar/US-China-relations/blob/main/Sentiment_analysis_Bert.ipynb "Sentiment_analysis_Bert.ipynb")